Golden Retriever’s Personality: Best Family Dog for Migraine

 Over my life, I have lived with and owned many Golden Retrievers.
 I keep going back to the breed because of their personalities.
 They are the best family pets!
 While most of them can be described as outgoing, trustworthy, eager-to-please family dogs, they each bring their own uniqueness.

 My dog Lucia was what I call my emotional equalizer.
 She knew how to calm me down, get me up, move me forward, and always had my back (while asking me to rub hers).
-She, without a doubt, was my greatest therapy I ever did or will receive.
+She, without a doubt, was the greatest therapy I ever did or will receive.
 Lucia came into my life when I was episodic.
 She slowly watched me turn chronic and eventually helped me welcome home 2 children (she thought they were hers).
 She was a self-taught therapy dog for me with an insane intuition of my needs and health.

 There were many times she slept on the bathroom floor with me (too migraine sick to even make it to my bed) keeping me warm and comforted.
 I didn’t realize that, like finding a human soul mate, you can find a dog soul mate.
 And she was my one.
 Losing her remains to be a hole in my heart and a therapy I can’t replace.